The Yale Journal of International Law (YJIL) publishes two types of online content:

 Timeline: The timeline for a Feature Essay is entirely dependent on the degree of editing that is necessary.

-Review Process: In addition to rigorous cite-checking and Bluebooking, all pieces selected for publication will receive one round of substantive feedback in the form of an “edit letter” (usually around two to three pages each in length), containing the Editorial Board’s suggestions for further honing the author’s argument and improving the structure and development of the piece.
-Nevertheless, our authors retain full control over the final content of their work, and all comments and suggestions offered by YJIL Online’s Editors are optional.
+Review Process: In addition to rigorous cite-checking and Bluebooking, pieces selected for publication will typically receive one round of substantive feedback in the form of an “edit letter” (usually around two to three pages each in length), containing the Editorial Board’s suggestions for further honing the author’s argument and improving the structure and development of the piece.

 General YJIL Online Requirements